Selena La Rue Hatch

 Selena La Rue Hatch is an American politician and a member of the Nevada State Assembly.
 A Democrat, she represents the 25th district.
-Before she ran for office, she was a teacher at Hug High School and North Valleys High School.
+She teaches World History and Geography at North Valleys High School in addition to her legislative work.

 Personal life

-Selena La Rue Hatch grew up on a ranch near Pyramid Lake in Nevada.
+Selena La Rue Hatch is a fourth generation Nevadan.
+Selena grew up on a ranch near Pyramid Lake in Nevada.
 She received a BA degree in history from Boston University.
 She then earned her Masters of Education from the University of Nevada, Reno.
-She taught world history at Hug High School and North Valleys High School before running for office.
+She taught world history at Hug High School and then taught at North Valleys High School before running for office.
+She is married to Stephen Hatch and has a daughter named Abby.

+Career

+Selena has been a teacher with the Washoe County School District for around a decade.
+She is an active member of the Washoe Education Association teacher's union.